hasura/learn-graphql/tutorials/frontend/vue-apollo/tutorial-site/content/apollo-client.md

 ```

 These are the required apollo dependencies to get started.
-We have also written a simple utility to get token information to construct the headers.
+We have also written a utility to get token information to construct the headers.

 ### Install VueApollo Plugin